kubernetes/community/contributors/design-proposals/multicluster/federation.md

 ## Introduction

-Today, each Kubernetes cluster is a relatively self-contained unit, which typically runs in a single "on-premise" data centre or single availability zone of a cloud provider (Google's GCE, Amazon's AWS, etc).
+Today, each Kubernetes cluster is a relatively self-contained unit, which typically runs in a single "on-premises" data centre or single availability zone of a cloud provider (Google's GCE, Amazon's AWS, etc).